jmpshell/ThreatFeeds/README.md

 # ThreatFeeds
-This is a repository of threats identified through open source (OSINT) and closed source research.<br>
+This is a repository of threats identified through open source (OSINT) and closed source searches.
 The feed is updated daily and is available in TXT format.